 Discussion and Limitations

 In the PANDA challenge, AI algorithms were developed to detect and categorize prostate cancer.
 As a way of overcoming previous limitations, the challenge promoted reproducibility and indiscriminate validation of algorithms by a wide range of groups.
 In the competition, algorithms were produced that were capable of detecting and grading tumors, meeting expert reference standards comparable to those used by pathologists.
-However, the algorithms tended to assign higher grades than pathologists did, indicating that AI-supported general pathologists could achieve better agreement with uropathologists..
+However, the algorithms tended to assign higher grades than pathologists did, indicating that AI-supported general pathologists could achieve better agreement with uropathologists.

 Based on the short lead time of top-performing solutions by various teams, the publication of such datasets could facilitate the development of high-performance AI algorithms.
-There are a number of limitations to this study, including the fact that only 15 teams were included in the validation phase from a pool of 1,010, which may limit the generalizability of the findings.
+There are several limitations to this study, including the fact that only 15 teams were included in the validation phase from a pool of 1,010, which may limit the generalizability of the findings.
 The algorithm validation was also restricted to single biopsies, while pathologists typically examine multiple biopsies per patient.
 Moreover, the study graded only one type of prostate cancer.
 When algorithms are compared against reference standards established by different panels of pathologists, there is a risk of bias, since they may have learned grading habits that are not applicable to other populations.
 The study was mainly conducted in white-dominated countries, and certain demographic information was not available.

 A deep learning framework for whole-slide image segmentation

 The use of deep learning approaches presents a number of technical difficulties in the field of histopathology tissue analysis.
 These issues include the extensive size of WSI data, variations in the images themselves, and the complexity of features.
-To address these challenges, the authors present a comprehensive deep-learning framework that is specifically designed for this type of analysis. their framework is composed of several individual techniques that are applied in a sequence throughout the preprocessing-training-inference pipeline.
-By combining these techniques, the analysis becomes more efficient and generalizable.
-These techniques include an ensemble segmentation model, dividing WSI into smaller, overlapping patches, handling class imbalance problems, efficient inference methods, and uncertainty estimation.
+To address these challenges, the authors present a comprehensive deep-learning framework that is specifically designed for this type of analysis.
+Their framework is composed of several individual techniques that are applied in a sequence throughout the preprocessing/training/inference pipeline.
+By combining these techniques, the analysis becomes more efficient and general.
+These techniques include an ensemble segmentation model, dividing a WSI into smaller, overlapping patches, handling class imbalance problems, efficient inference methods, and uncertainty estimation.
 Their ensemble consists of three deep neural networks: DenseNet-121, Inception-ResNet-V2, and DeeplabV3Plus (Chen et al., 2018), each trained end-to-end for every task.
-Their framework has been demonstrated to be effective and generalizable through the evaluation of breast cancer metastases (CAMELYON), colon cancer (DigestPath), and liver cancer (PAIP).
+Their framework has been demonstrated to be effective and general through the evaluation of breast cancer metastases (CAMELYON), colon cancer (DigestPath), and liver cancer (PAIP).

 Datasets

-The datasets employed to assess the proposed methodology encompass CAMELYON (Litjens et al., 2018), which consists of 1399 whole-slide images (WSIs), PAIP (Kim et al., 2019), comprising 90 WSI slides, and DigestPath (Da et al., 2022), containing 872 tissue images.
+The datasets employed to assess the proposed methodology encompass CAMELYON (Litjens et al., 2018), which consists of 1,399 whole-slide images (WSIs), PAIP (Kim et al., 2019), comprising 90 WSI slides, and DigestPath (Da et al., 2022), containing 872 tissue images.
 Pertinent details regarding the dimensions of the training and testing datasets, as well as the resolution and size of the images, can be found in Table 2.
 The CAMELYON16 data set comprises two distinct classes of slide images, namely metastases, which correspond to cancerous tissues, and negative, which denotes the absence of cancerous tissue.
 In CAMELYON17, the slide-level labels consist of negative, micro, macro, and ICT, based on the size of the tumor.
 Notably, some portions of the dataset possess pixel-level annotations, while others are annotated at the slide level.
-The PAIP images consist of pixel-level annotation, of the viable tumor and whole tumor regions.
+The PAIP images consist of pixel-level annotation of the viable tumor and whole tumor regions.
 The DigestPath dataset comprises tissue samples gathered during the examination of colonoscopy pathology with the aim of detecting the presence of early-stage colon tumor cells.
-A single whole-slide image (WSI) in this dataset contains at least ten tissue sections, each of which is evaluated during colonoscopy pathology review.
+A single WSI in this dataset contains at least ten tissue sections, each of which is evaluated during a colonoscopy pathology review.